-"Thank you for your excellent guidance during our trip to Ecuador. the trip was very good, and the logistics and handling of the group were excellent"
+"Thank you for your excellent guidance during our trip to Ecuador. the trip was very good, and the logistics and handling of the group were excellent" Dr. David Spance, London, On Ecuador (including the Calapages and Amazon), 2015

 Dr. David Spence, London, On - Ecuador (including the Galapagos and Amazon), 2015